The Problem

 3. Ingress Controller

-• While I didn’t set up an ingress control yet, I did learn some valuable information.
-Using traefik, we can route all http/https traffic for cluster applications through a single IP address assigned by MetalLB.
+• Using traefik, we can route all http/https traffic for cluster applications through a single IP address assigned by MetalLB.
 Then, we can set up a DNS server on another MetalLB-assigned IP.
 With this set up, we can access our services using local domain names instead of IP addresses and port numbers.